 If you're someone who spends a lot of time manually checking weather reports before heading out to do your thing each day, perhaps it's time for you to pick out a weather app to start relying on instead.

-They're far more reliable than simply checking the day's weather forecast on your local news, affordable and simple to use.
-Plus, there's no sitting around and waiting on the weather report to roll around as you navigate the news of the day to get to your favorite on-screen meteorologist.
+They're far more reliable than simply checking the day's weather forecast on your local news, more affordable and they're simple to use.
+Plus, there's no sitting around and waiting on the weather report to roll around to get to your favorite on-screen meteorologist.